Laura Kidd: Attention Engineer podcast

 Kidd's podcast series on creativity, grit and determination launched on 3 June 2020, featuring conversations with other artists, musical and otherwise.
-Described as "a lovely listen...As a musician herself, Kidd...talks with insight and warmth...but these are not the back-slapping all-slebs-together podcasts that we’ve become used to" (The Observer).
+Described as "a lovely listen...
+As a musician herself, Kidd... talks with insight and warmth... but these are not the back-slapping all-slebs-together podcasts that we've become used to" (The Observer).

-Guests include Tanya Donelly (Belly / The Breeders) and Mark Chadwick (Levellers), who appeared as guest vocalists on Kidd's third She Makes War album, "Direction Of Travel", plus Ayse Hassan (Savages), Frank Turner, Charlotte Hatherley, Bernard Butler, Corin Tucker, Robin Ince, Lou Barlow, Shingai and more.
+Guests include Tanya Donelly (Belly / The Breeders) and Mark Chadwick (Levellers), who appeared as guest vocalists on Kidd's third She Makes War album, Direction Of Travel, plus Ayse Hassan (Savages), Frank Turner, Charlotte Hatherley, Bernard Butler, Corin Tucker, Robin Ince, Lou Barlow, Shingai and more.

 She Makes War

 Launched in 2009 with the release of EP "Three...Two...One", She Makes War was Kidd's first solo project.
-Her fourth album, Brace For Impact, was released in October 2018 and secured a no. 15 UK Independent Albums Chart placement on 12 October 2018.
+Her fourth album, Brace For Impact, was released in October 2018 and secured a number 15 UK Independent Albums Chart placement on 12 October 2018.
 She has released three previous albums Disarm (2010), Little Battles (2012) and Direction Of Travel (2016).
 The project finished with the release of And Peace in 2019, intimate re-recordings of eight tracks spanning all four albums.

 She Makes War's indie rock sound combined grunge riffs with orchestral soundscapes.
 John Robb described Kidd in 2011 as "a modern musical Boudica", and Will Butler wrote in 2015 that she possessed "The emotional resonance of Elliott Smith colliding with the barbed vigour of Sleater-Kinney" (Gigwise).

 In 2015, She Makes War released Disarm: 15 an EP of "tender reworking of songs" from the first album.
 She Makes War's first two albums Disarm (2010) and Little Battles (2012), share stories from the personal to the political, dealing with matters of love, loss, birth, therapy, murder, abandonment, and hope.

 In 2016, She Makes War's third album Direction of Travel featured guest appearances from Tanya Donelly and Mark Chadwick.
 Kidd played most of the instruments herself, with guests including Clive Deamer and Andy Sutor on drums, The McCarricks and Nicole Robson on strings, and Cajita on piano.
-The album was produced by Kidd and mixed by Dan Austin (Doves/Pixies).
-Tanya Donelly's (Breeders, Throwing Muses, Belly), guest appearance on the song 'Paper Thin' was described as "the perfect augmentation to Laura’s beautiful lyrics".
-Tanya Donelly also features in the music video for the song.
+The album was produced by Kidd and mixed by Dan Austin.
+Tanya Donelly's guest appearance on the song "Paper Thin" was described as "the perfect augmentation to Laura's beautiful lyrics".
+Donelly also features in the music video for the song.